hyperledger/indy-hipe/text/connection-protocol/README.md

 Any Public DID serves as an implicit invitation.
 If an _invitee_ wishes to connect to any Public DID, They designate their own label and skip to the end of the Invitation Processing step.
 There is no need to encode the invitation or transmit the invitation.

+##### Routing Keys

+If `routing_keys` is present and non-empty, additional forwarding wrapping will be necessary for the request message.
+See the explanation in the Request section.

 ##### Agency Endpoint

 The endpoint for the connection is either present in the invitation or available in the DID Document of a presented DID.
 If the endpoint is not a URI but a DID itself, that DID refers to an Agency.

-In that case, any messages must utilize a Forward Message, where the main message is wrapped in a forward request to the agency.
+In that case, the `serviceEndpoint` of the DID must be a URI, and the `recipient_keys` must contain a single key.
+That key is appended to the end of the list of `routing_keys` for processing.
 For more information about message forwarding and routing, see the ???
 HIPE.

 #### Standard Invitation Encoding